christielau/portfolio/posts/diplomats-fco.md

 ## Client: Foreign and Commonwealth Office

 ## The problem to be solved:
 A set of regular processes that span across many platforms and channels (online and offline) for both diplomats and back-end staff.
-<i class="twa twa-unamused"> High operational cost </i>
+<i class="twa twa-unamused"></i> High operational cost
-<i class="twa twa-unamused"> Wasting diplomats' time to chase things up</i>
+<i class="twa twa-unamused"></i> Wasting diplomats' time to chase things up
-<i class="twa twa-unamused"> Error prone and errors are costly </i>
+<i class="twa twa-unamused"></i> Error prone and errors are costly

 ## Challenges
 - Absence of APIs for many of the external services